bernardoct/WaterPaths/src/InputFileParser/README.md

     cleanBlock(block, rows_read);
 }
 ```
+4. Data pertaining to bonds are to be added to the water sources block.
+The parameter name is to be "bond", followed by type of bond (string), followed by other data (double, int, string, vector).
+See more detailed instructions in the next section.

-4. The new parser must implement the pure virtual method *generateSource(int id, vector\<vector\<string\>\> &block, int line_no, int n_realizations, int n_weeks)*, which is the method that returns the pointer to the newly created water source object.
+5. The new parser must implement the pure virtual method *generateSource(int id, vector\<vector\<string\>\> &block, int line_no, int n_realizations, int n_weeks)*, which is the method that returns the pointer to the newly created water source object.
 This method is to create a water source object from the received id and block variable, containing all parameters and corresponding data.
 The *line_no* variable is used mostly for throwing exceptions that show the number of the line where the problem is and the number of realizations and weeks are used to parse csv files, if needed.
 The method *parseVariables* is to be called at the beginning of the *generateSource* method followed by the *checkMissingOrExtraParams(line_no, block);* method to check for parameters not read and for inconsistencies in mutually implicative parameters (e.g. a bond interest rate is provided but not a bond term).
 Different constructors for the new source can be called depending on which variables were parsed, as in the example below:

 ```cpp
 WaterSource *ReservoirParser::generateSource(int id, vector<vector<string>> &block, int line_no, int n_realizations,